Skip to Content

 Hot water can strip away natural oils and potentially cause your hair color to fade faster, while cold water might not be as effective in removing the excess dye.

-If you choose to shampoo after dying, wash your hair with cold water first to rinse out the dye because shampoo will effectively remove the dye so you don’t have to worry about staining from the hair.
+If you choose to shampoo after dyeing, wash your hair with lukewarm water first to properly emulsify and rinse out the dye base from your scalp, then shampoo.

 You should avoid hot water altogether because it can cause damage to your newly dyed or bleached hair.
-The reason for this is hot water causes hair to oxidize and wash out easily.
+The reason for this is hot water swells the hair fiber, allowing color molecules to wash out easily.

 Additionally, hot water can cause damage to your hair cuticles.
-As a result, they will turn your hair porous which allows hair pigments to escape through your pores.
+As a result, hot water increases porosity by keeping the hair shaft swollen, which allows hair pigments to escape.

 How to Wash Dyed Hair?